qqqlab/madflight-docs/docs/Getting-Started.md

 ## 8. FLY

-Again, only continue if all checks were passed!!!
+Again, only continue if all checks and calibrations passed!!!

 Have a look at [Quadcopter Example](Example-Quadcopter.md) for details on the quadcopter program.